College of Liberal Arts & Sciences

 PLEASE NOTE: All applicants are considered for financial support and Graduate Assistantships include: Teaching Assistsnts (TA); Research Assistants (RA) and Graders.
 No additional form is necessary.

-So if you are interested in financial support the APPLICATION MUST BE COMPLETE on JANUARY 15, 2020 AND INCLUDE 3 LETTERS OF RECOMMENDATION; STATEMENT OF PURPOSE; GRE Scores (can be unofficial); TRANSCRIPTS FROM ALL PREVIOUS EDUCATIONAL Colleges and Universities (can be unofficial), Further, TOEFL is required if you seek support and English is not your first language.
+So if you are interested in financial support the APPLICATION MUST BE COMPLETE on JANUARY 15, 2021 AND INCLUDE 3 LETTERS OF RECOMMENDATION; STATEMENT OF PURPOSE; GRE Scores (can be unofficial); TRANSCRIPTS FROM ALL PREVIOUS EDUCATIONAL Colleges and Universities (can be unofficial), Further, TOEFL is required if you seek support and English is not your first language.
 Regarding TOEFL: For students seeking financial support and English is not a first language, TOEFL is required and a score of at least 105 is desirable.
 For students not seeking financial support and English is not a first language, we require either a bachelor's degree (or higher) at an English-speaking institute or a TOEFL score of at least 85.
 We also would like a CV or RESUME.

 - Fall Semester – June 15 (April 15 for international students)